 I’ve written about this before in more general terms (What Does the Self Consist of?), but in this post I’ll try to get a little more specific.

-I think a major part of the foundation of who any of us is is the sum of our life experiences.
+I think a major part of the foundation of who we are is the sum of our life experiences.
 No one else has had the exact same combination of life experiences; that’s unique to each of us.
-Memories of each individual event aren’t going to be retained, but there’s still a wealth of other knowledge and skills that we accumulate throughout our lives.
+Memories of each individual event aren’t going to be retained, but there’s still a wealth of knowledge and skills that we accumulate throughout our lives.

-We’re all influenced by our social environment, and I think in addition to early childhood, the transition to adulthood is quite a significant time.
-For myself, my university experience had a huge impact on the adult that I became.
+We’re all influenced by our social environment.
+In addition to early childhood, I think the transition to adulthood is quite a significant time.
+For myself, my university experience had a huge impact on the adult that I became and my worldview.
 I went to a large university with a lot of international students, and it was a very culturally diverse place.
 I was pretty open-minded already, but had grown up in a small town where I wasn’t exposed to much.
 That exposure came in university, and it was also the time when I caught the travel bug.
 I’ve seen firsthand that there are many different ways of living life, and that’s really shaped the attitude that I bring to my own way of life.

 Values may shift over time, but the core values can be important reflections of who we are.
 I wouldn’t be the same person if I didn’t believe that we as a society have an obligation to support the less fortunate among us.

 Of course, personality traits shape who we are, with some playing a more defining role than others.
-For me, introversion is a huge part of who I am, although it’s only in the last few years that it’s swung to such an extreme.
+Introversion is a huge part of who I am, although it’s only in the last few years that it’s swung to such an extreme.

 I don’t feel like my illness is part of what makes me, me.
-I’ve talked about this before, but the fact that my illness didn’t make an appearance until my late 20s helps me to have a clear separation of what is me and what is illness.
+The fact that my illness didn’t make an appearance until my late 20s helps me to have a clear separation of what is me and what is illness.
 The illness is a skin glued onto me that isn’t going anywhere, but it doesn’t make me who I am.
 If anything, it acts as a barrier to being who I am.

 Being a nurse has been an important role identity for me, but I don’t see it as part of what makes me, me, although I might have thought differently about that a few years ago.
 What I would say, though, is that it was a natural fit for the empathy and desire to help others that are more integral parts of me.